sndzoo/sndzoo.github.io/index.md

 # [](#cite)Cite

-To cite this work, please use:
+To cite this work or one of the data sets, please use:

 ```bibtex